JustinMontoyaRU/StudentRegistry-Part2/README.md

 # StudentRegistry-Part2
-[CPS209] Computer Science II: This program is an extended version of StudentRegistry-Part1.
+This program is an extended version of StudentRegistry-Part1.

 *NEW* Added scheduler class that creates a timetable for the various courses.
 The student registry can now read from a text file.
 With the scheduler class, there are three more commands in StudentRegistrySimulator: